agnos-ai/northwind/README.md

 ## License

 This Docker container checks for the existence of an RDFox.lic license file in the home folder: `home/RDFox.lic`.
-Visit RDFox web site to request a trial license and copy it there before running the container.
+Visit RDFox website to request a trial license and copy it there before running the container.

-## Host pre-requisits
+## Host pre-requisites

 ### MacOS